drufball/yosai/_drafts/actualization.md

 Moto slid to a stop just a few feet from a river that ran through the forest.
 He pulled himself to his feet, groaning and cradling his now bleeding arm.
 The bear charged, forcing Moto to flee.
 He pulled on the trees carefully this time, fast enough to outpace the bear, but keeping a more manageable pace.

 Moto came bursting from the forest, hoping to make up time on the next obstacle.
 He came up short as he saw several students standing in a group ahead of him.
 They were gathered around Iruka, who was waiting for everyone to emerge from the woods.
-Behind him was a series of multi-story wooden buildings with steeply angled roofs still under construction.
+Behind her was a series of multi-story wooden buildings with steeply angled roofs still under construction.

 Iruka noticed Moto and gestured.
 "That's enough for now.
 The rest of the course is under construction."